Assad-Ullah-Khan/Myfirst-Project/README.md

 # Myfirst-Project
-This is my first project demo
+This is my first demo project.